 - Update reporting database button updates the database that the report information is retrieved from.
 The database is automatically updated every night.
 However, if new invoices have been created or changes to already existing accounting have been made, the reporting database must be manually updated by clicking the button if the changes are needed to be included in the report within the same day.

-- Type drop-down menu has four selections to choose from:
+- Type drop-down menu has two selections to choose from: